Chaeng-Ploypaphat-S/restaurants-finder-api/README.md

-# restaurants-finder-api
+# Restaurants Finder API
-A restaurant discovery API

-A simple RESTful API built with Flask for finding restaurants.
+A simple RESTful API built with Flask for finding restaurants along with their menus and popular dishes.

 ## Setup Instructions